defold/defold/editor/README.md

 Please note that Lein will introduce a nREPL dependency automagically, but its a good idea to override to your preferred version here anyway.

 ## Running the Editor
-`lein run` will launch the editor as well as providing a nprel port for you to jack into
+`lein run` will launch the editor as well as providing a nrepl port for you to jack into

 **PLEASE NOTE:** 2 NREPL servers are started, you must connect to the first one!

-## Buildling the Editor
+## Building the Editor

 Use `scripts/bundle.py` to produce a bundled version of the editor.